COINtoolbox/AMADA_shiny/README.md

 **Distogram**: Plots  a distance  matrix  containing the distances, taken pairwise, of  all sets of variables (e.g., [Aron Eklund,  2012](http://www.cbs.dtu.dk/~eklund/squash/)).
 The distance being used is the correlation distance, given by d(x,y)= 1-|corr(x,y)|.

 **Dendrogram**:  Plots the dendrogram of the hierarchical clustering applied to the catalog variables.
-Options are: Phylogram, Cladrogram or Fan.
+Options are: Phylogram, Cladogram or Fan.
 This type of visualization is adapted from  tools for  Phylogenetic studies
 (e.g., [Paradis et al. 2003](http://bioinformatics.oxfordjournals.org/content/20/2/289.abstract)).

 **Graph**: Plots a clustered graph built in such way that each vertice represent a different parameter and the thickness of the edges are weighted by the degree of correlation between each pair or variables ([Epskamp et al. 2012](http://www.jstatsoft.org/v48/i04/)).
 The configuration is such that highly correlated parameters appear closer in the graph.